Anonymous asked: I was wondering why don’t you use shampoo? What are the benefits?

 The main reason I don’t use shampoo, is because as I mentioned in my routine I used to have very curly hair when I was younger.
 But now I just have a hair texture similar to curly hair, which can tend to be a little frizzy at times.
 So I started researching ways to get rid of frizz and I stumbled upon the book Curly Girl, It’s a great book full of natural ways to look after your hair ect.
 And in one part there was the recipe for the bicarb rinse, which I decided to try and it worked so well, that’s pretty much what I’ve been using since.
 And it cut down on the frizz quite a bit!

-Now this is basically the reasons why I stopped using shampoo, and I’m not saying it will work for everyone, but if you struggle with frizzy, and/or dry hair it may be worth a try. 😉
+Now these are basically the reasons why I stopped using shampoo, and I’m not saying it will work for everyone, but if you struggle with frizzy, and/or dry hair it may be worth a try. 😉

 I hope that answers the question and was helpful.
 If anyone would like to see more posts like this, feel free to ask below.
 And any questions are welcome, so please comment!